mburuBeatrice/anitaskitchen/README.md

 ### Setup/Installation Requirements
 To pull the application and perform changes, kindly perform...
-On GitHub, navigate to the main page of the repository.
+1.On GitHub, navigate to the main page of the repository.
-Under the repository name, click Clone or download.
+2.Under the repository name, click Clone or download.
-In the Clone with HTTPs section, click to copy the clone URL for the repository.
+3.In the Clone with HTTPs section, click to copy the clone URL for the repository.
-Open Terminal.
+4.Open Terminal.
-Change the current working directory to the location where you want the cloned directory to be made.
+5.Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the URL you copied in Step 2.
+6.Type git clone, and then paste the URL you copied in Step 2.
-Press Enter.
+7.Press Enter.
 Your local clone will be created.

 #### Support and contact details
 For any inquiries on the project reach me at [GitHub](https://github.com/mburuBeatrice.com)